dojo/framework/docs/en/resource/supplemental.md

 }
 ```

-This shared approach is used within our typeahead widget to share the query between the text input and the list of options.
-See more information on this in the `sharing` section below.
+This approach is used within [Dojo's `Typeahead` widget](https://github.com/dojo/widgets/tree/master/src/typeahead) to share the query between the text input and the list of options.
+[More information on this is available in the sharing section below](#sharing).

-## The Transform Property
+## The transform property

 The `transform` property is used to convert data returned by the `read` function into the format expected by the widget.
 When a widget uses the standard `data` middleware, `transform` is an optional property.
 However, when a widget creates a typed middleware using the `createDataMiddleware` function, it becomes a required property and is typed via a generic to ensure that the correct data format is created by the transform configuration.